 Many feel that the referendum result was

 achieved by lies and deception on a criminal scale

-People with placards, banners and flags on the People's Vote March
+People with placards, banners and flags on the People's Vote

-get a deal as the march leaves Hyde Park Corner.
+failure to get a deal as the march leaves Hyde Park Corner.

-They say the new evidence which has come out since the referendum makes
+They say the new evidence which has come out since the referendum

-do we now have a much better idea of what Brexit might
+EU.
+Not only do we now have a much better idea of what Brexit might

 mean, but there is also a great deal more evidence about how people

 were misled into voting leave, and the criminality involved in the